 In the lead-up to Saint Nicholas’ Eve and Day many traditions are practiced, including children leaving shoes out to be filled with candy, leaving a carrot for Sinterklaas’ horse and gift giving.
 On the evening of the 5th of December the main present is also received.
 The celebration is often seen as only for children and once children are old enough many Dutch families switch to gift-giving only on Christmas.
 Still, there are plenty of yummy treats for young and old to try during Sinterklaas!

-The festive food and drink details
+The festive food and drink during Sinterklaas

 This is the Dutch version of gluwhein (or mulled wine) and is named after the ‘Bishop’ of Sinterklaas.
 Try out the recipe for this warming drink here.

 Christmas in the Netherlands

 They call the 25th and 26th December ‘First’ and ‘Second’ Christmas Day and will often spend time with their families on either or both days, celebrating with the traditional Christmas foods of meat and vegetables, with extras unique to the Dutch thrown in.
 Why not try some of these recipes for your own Christmas celebrations this year?

-Dutch Festive Food and Drink at Christmas
+Dutch Festive Food and Drink at Christmas in the Netherlands

 One of the traditional treats served during Christmas is this pastry filled with almond paste.
 Often shaped into letters, you can try the recipe here, or simply buy some at your local supermarket as soon as Christmas is on its way!

 The Dutch certainly like to eat cookies during the festive period as here is another type, the Jan Hagel cookies flavoured with almonds, cinnamon and crystallized sugar.
 They can be cut into different shapes and served with ice-cream as a dessert, or next to your cup of coffee.
 Recipe here.

-New Year in the Netherlands
+New Years in the Netherlands

 On New Year’s Eve (or Old New Year’s Day) people meet up with family and/or friends to bring in the celebration with food and drink, watching of the top 100 music countdown on televisions, and fireworks.
 Every man, woman, child and his dog erupts onto the streets at midnight to release hundreds of thousands of shop-bought fireworks into the freezing night air.
 There are no rules or restrictions and the cacophony of explosions is truly a sight (and sound) to behold!

-New Year Food and Drink in the Netherlands
+New Years Food and Drink in the Netherlands

 What are your favourite festive Dutch foods?
 Let us know in the comments below!